jordanlewis/gcassert/README.md

 func a(ints []int) int {
     var sum int
     for i := range ints {
-        // gcassert:bce
+        //gcassert:bce
-        // gcassert:inline
+        //gcassert:inline
         sum += addOne(ints[i])
     }
     return sum
 }
 ```

-The inline `// gcassert` directives will cause `gcassert` to fail if the line
+The inline `//gcassert` directives will cause `gcassert` to fail if the line
 `sum += addOne(ints[i])` is either not inlined or contains bounds checks.

 ## Installation